 Legal Inappropriate operation of Mullaroo Ck. regulator may result in lower flows compared to previous watering events and lead to elevated salinity levels, with potential impacts on irrigation users in Lindsay River Unlikely Moderate Low Ensure agree operating rules for river system and regulators are being implemented.
 Undertake planning and communications to co-ordinate regulator operations with other river management activities (e.g. weir pool level manipulations) Monitoring of event and provision of advice to river operators if adverse water quality conditions are developing.
 Adjust flows to dilute high salinity water.
+Adjust river operations to minimise impacts on other users, including maintaining entitlement flows to SA.
+MCMA MCMA MCMA MDBA MDBA Low Static Environment Inappropriate operation of Mullaroo Ck. regulator may result in lower flows compared to previous watering events and lead to elevated salinity levels and potential impacts on water quality and habitat conditions for Murray cod populations and other species.
+Risk ratings based on 25-26 conditions Possible Moderate Medium Ensure agree operating rules for river system and regulators are being implemented.
+Undertake planning and communications to co-ordinate regulator operations with other river management activities (e.g. weir pool level manipulations) Monitoring of event and provision of advice to river operators if adverse water quality conditions are developing.
+Adjust flows to dilute high salinity water.
+Adjust river operations to minimise impacts on other users, including maintaining entitlement flows to SA MCMA MDBA MDBA Low Static

-Adjust river operations to minimise impacts on other users.
-MCMA MCMA MCMA MDBA MDBA Low Static Environment A failure to effectively co- ordinate watering actions in the Lindsay, Wallpolla and Mulcra area may lead to Lock 7-9 weir pools being below the levels needed to deliver planned watering actions, resulting in a failure to achieve planned environmental outcomes.
+Environment A failure to effectively coordinate watering actions in the Lindsay, Wallpolla and Mulcra area may lead to Lock 7-9 weir pools being below the levels needed to deliver planned watering actions, resulting in a failure to achieve planned environmental outcomes.
 Note: Coordination will sometimes mean not all desired actions can be undertaken when balancing competing demands.
 Possible Minor Low Coordination of watering actions through OAG meetings and also through SCBEWC as necessary Note: This risk is also likely to have reputational consequences.
 The overall rating for reputational risk is also Medium, and the mitigation identified above is applicable for addressing both the environmental and reputational risks.
 MCMA (& VEWH) Low Static Safety Access routes into public park areas may be inundated by delivery of environmental water, leading to potential safety risks for park users and Parks Vic staff (e.g. by driving through flooded waterways).
 Unlikely Moderate Low Erect warning signage and implement road closures supported by public advice on changed conditions.
 Consider installation of track closure gates and gauge boards at high risk sites Undertake information programs to warn the public not to drive through flood water.
 Identify non-flooded alternative sites for public use.
-Parks Vic Low Static

-A failure to share information regarding potential site- specific safety concerns in relation to negative community sentiment in relation to government decisions/actions creates a safety risk for staff involved in environmental watering actions This is state wide risk, but may not apply in all systems - the risk rating will reflect local risk levels Possible Moderate Medium Share intelligence around any known instances of risky or aggressive behaviour at watering sites between partners.
+Parks Vic Low Static Safety A failure to share information regarding potential site-specific safety concerns in relation to negative community sentiment in relation to government decisions/actions creates a safety risk for staff involved in environmental watering actions This is state wide risk, but may not apply in all systems - the risk rating will reflect local risk levels Possible Moderate Medium Share intelligence around any known instances of risky or aggressive behaviour at watering sites between partners.
 Note: Accountability for individual staff safety lies with the employing agency via implementation of their own OHS safe work requirements and other associated policy and procedures.
 This risk is therefore not addressed within this assessment.
-All Low Static --- ---------- ---------- -------- --- ----- ----- --------
+All Low Static